nickgark/AAB/README.md

 The data for these templates is stored as tiddler fields, thus allowing the separation of structured data from the unstructured text in the library data entries.
 There are a number of scripts (in a separate repository) for converting T5SS system data into a form that's usable by this plugin.

+An example of the plugin in use is available at http://games.gark.net/AAB/

 See also:

 * https://tiddlywiki.com/